Who we are

 Professor Ian Pace

-Ian is a pianist, musicologist and Professor of Music and Strategic Advisor (Arts) at City, University of London, where he has worked since 2010, having previously worked at the University of Southampton and Dartington College of Arts.
+Ian is a pianist, musicologist and Professor of Music and Strategic Advisor (Arts) at City St George’s, University of London, where he has worked since 2010, having previously worked at the University of Southampton and Dartington College of Arts.
 He has recorded over 40 CDs, mostly first recordings of contemporary music, and published a range of books, chapters and articles on new music, music history and historiography, performance studies, critical musicology, and much else.
 His work is especially focused on music in the context of twentieth-century German history, from the Weimar Era through to the post-war years; but equally on the music of British composer Michael Finnissy, which he has played and recorded widely, and about whom he has published one monograph and two edited volumes.
 He is deeply committed to the causes of free critical thinking and academic freedom in academia.
 Visit his personal website here.

 Professor David Paton